stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

-Well, funny-- funny Sigmund, uh, there's no such thing as a hard day.
+Well, funny-- funny Sigmund, uh, uh, there's no such thing as a hard day.
 There just really isn't.
 I mean, I unwind like everyone else.
-Eh, you know, I have ion scrubs but that's just to, you know, keep my appearance sharp and shapely.
-You know, I've been known to unwind with a little bit of slurry in the evening, you know.
+Eh, you know, I, uh, I have ion scrubs but that's just to, you know, keep my appearance, uh, sharp and shapely.
+Uh, you know, I've-- I've been known to un-- unwind with a bit of slurry in the evening, you know.
 Uh, like anyone, like anyone.

 #### SIGMUND